mathesar-foundation/mathesar-wiki/design/specs/money-data-type.md

 ### Support for Multi-Currency through custom Mathesar Money Type

 Mathesar's custom money data type will allow users to set any currency and customize various display options.
+The custom money data type will be the only money type option that can be set in Mathesar.
+With Postgres money type being available only for existing database columns set to this type.

 #### Custom Mathesar Money Type Prototype